Happy-Coding-Clans/vue-easytable/README.md

 ## Introduction

 Based on vue2.x flexible table components.
+You can display the data in a colorful way, or record it as Microsoft Excel or Google sheets.

+## Characteristics

+-   Support 300000 rows of data display through virtual scroll
+-   Free forever.
+Of course, you can also choose to donate

 ## API & Examples